Crypto Realized vs Unrealized Gain Accounts: Where Each Lands (2026)

 Crypto Realized vs Unrealized Gain Accounts: Where Each Lands

-Two crypto results look similar and behave completely differently: the realized result when you sell, and the unrealized remeasurement of what you still hold.
-They land in different places depending on the framework — net income under FASB ASU 2023-08, OCI or P&L under the IAS 38 revaluation model.
-This guide structures the accounts so the income statement is right, hedged, because it is a framework-driven judgement.
+Two crypto results look alike and behave completely differently: the realized result when you sell, and the unrealized remeasurement of what you still hold.
+They land in different places depending on the framework — net income under FASB ASU 2023-08, OCI or P&L under the IAS 38 revaluation model — and combining them is a frequent source of misstatement.
+This spoke of the chart of accounts design cluster focuses narrowly on that split: how to structure the accounts so the income statement and equity read correctly under each framework.
+Where each result actually lands is a framework-driven judgement, so the structure here is described rather than prescribed.

-- Realized = on disposal (proceeds − cost basis − disposal fees); unrealized = period-end remeasurement of still-held crypto.
-Distinct accounts.
+- Realized arises on disposal (proceeds less cost basis less disposal fees); unrealized is the period-end remeasurement of still-held crypto.
+They belong in distinct accounts.

-- Keep realized and unrealized separate — combined, one masks the other and disclosures break.
+- Keep realized and unrealized separate: combined, one can mask the other and the disclosures break.

-- Accounting split ≠ tax outcome — tax is jurisdiction-specific, adviser-confirmed.
+- The accounting split is not the tax outcome — tax is jurisdiction-specific and adviser-confirmed.

-- Framework- and model-driven auditor judgement.
-Not accounting advice.
+- Where each lands is a framework- and model-driven auditor judgement.
+This is not accounting advice.

 Two different results